nvbinh15/FPGA-Project-EE2026/README.md

 # FPGA Project (EE2026 - Digital Design)

-## Descriptiom
+## Description
 This repo contains source code for the FPGA Project of the EE2026 (Digital Design) module in our first year at NUS.
-We built a Sight and Sound Entertainment (SSE) system including a Maze Soving game, a Shooting game, and other complusory objectives of processing audio data and visualization using Verilog.
+We built a Sight and Sound Entertainment (SSE) system including a Maze Soving game, a Shooting game (both with autoplay mode), and other objectives of processing audio data and visualization using Verilog.

 ## Hardware
 * Digilent Basys 3 Board